elcicd/el-CICD-docs/tutorial.md

     ./el-cicd-non-prod-bootstrap.sh
 ```

-This script will ask a number of questions as it executes:
+`el-cicd-non-prod-bootstrap.sh` will ask a number of questions as it executes:

 * Confirm the wildcard domain for the cluster
   Should be `apps-crc.testing`
 * Delete the Non-prod Automation Server namespace, `el-cicd-non-prod-master`
   If the script has been run before, this must be done for the script to complete